easwari21/Ex.No.5/README.md

 ### Explanation:

 #### Step 1: Define the Two Prompt Types
-- **Naïve Prompt:** Simple and unstructured.
+- **Naive Prompt:** Simple and unstructured.
 It gives the AI very little detail or instruction.
 - **Basic Prompt:** More clear and detailed.
 It gives proper instructions, role, and structure to guide the AI.

 The aim is to find how well the model performs when given better and clearer prompts.

----

 #### Step 2: Prepare Multiple Test Scenarios
 We choose different types of tasks like: